ckchan1989/Fintech_Activities/Assignment_1/Assignment_Coinsquare.md

-# TITLE / The Canadian Mathemecian Crypto Platform Solution - Coinsquare
+# The Rostand Mathematician Crypto Solution - Coinsquare

 ## Overview and Origin